costinchelu/DOCS/git.md

 ### COMMITS

+> *A 'commit' or 'revision' (SVN) is a modification that is applied to the repository.
+To commit (check in, ci or, more rarely, install, submit or record) is to write or merge the changes made in the working copy back to the repository.
+A commit contains metadata, typically the author information and a commit message that describes the change.*

 `git commit -m` “here description or/and name of the commit is written” = commits and posts a message for the commit
 `git commit -a` = automatically commits changes to files tracked by git (`git commit -am "<message>"` = auto commit modified files and save a message for the commit)
 `git commit --amend` = overwrites last commit (only works with last commit) with changes made now (add new changes to the previous commit)